30+ Financial Resources for Lung Cancer Patients

 Who It’s For: Underinsured people

-No one should be discouraged from seeking treatment due to high out-of-pocket health care costs.
+High out-of-pocket health care costs shouldn’t discourage anyone with asbestos-related lung cancer from seeking treatment.
 The PAN Foundation awards grants to patients on a rolling, 12-month basis.
 The nonprofit gives patients flexibility to make changes to their covered medication, health care providers and pharmacies without altering their grant eligibility.
 As a result, PAN has been able to provide $3 billion in financial assistance since 2004.

 Cancer Type: Any